MacNaughty/Puzzles/README.md

-Problem solving.
+*Problem solving*

+Practice to improve understanding of data structures & algorithms

 Mainly from HackerRank and LeetCode